-One powerful advantage of using a centralized architecture for video over IP deliver is the ability capture or render a single source once (using a powerful but low-cost host server) and distribute over an IP network to 50+ individual zero-clients an identical, perfectly synchronized 30fps video stream.
+One powerful advantage of using a centralized architecture for video over IP delivery is the ability to capture or render a single source once (using a powerful but low-cost host server) and distribute over an IP network to 50+ individual zero-clients an identical, perfectly synchronized 30fps video stream.

-Userful is rapidly becoming the most flexible, intuitive and powerful IP based matrix switch solutions on the market.
-Previous approaches to this problem were either a traditional matrix switch (restricted in cable length and type and very confusing to operate), or are an “over IP” solution (that adds unwanted latency, very expensive, are inconsistent in image quality, and can flood your network or require a full 10gig network).
+Userful is rapidly becoming the most flexible, intuitive, and powerful IP-based matrix switch solution on the market.
+Previous approaches to this problem were either a traditional matrix switch (restricted in cable length and the type and very confusing to operate), or are an “over IP” solution (that adds unwanted latency, is very expensive, are inconsistent in image quality, and can flood your network or require a full 10gig network).

-Furthermore you can flag any welcome screen for mirroring.
+Furthermore, you can flag any welcome screen for mirroring.
 This works with all session profiles, even virtual machines.
 You can designate a single screen as the source and can mirror it across all displays, so if you want, for example, to broadcast what you are doing across a large video wall at the front of the room, as well as several throughout the building, it is possible.

 If you designate the video wall as the source it will consume significantly more CPU to render the canvas.
 Designating the 1080p screen as your source will substantially reduce CPU usage, but you will end up viewing an upscaled image on the video wall.

 Schedule a time with one of our Userful specialists.